is Orchid Bark good for drainage?

 9) If you want to use a layer of drainage material,

 10) Once the orchid is clean, place your monopodial orchid in the middle of the pot.
 Monopodial orchids are Phalaenopsis and Vandas.
-Sympodial orchids (Oncidiums, Dendrobiums, etc) need to be placed with the oldest pseudobulb towards the edge of the pot, where new growth will be sprouting toward the middle.
-If these terms—monopodial, sympodial, and pseudobulbs—are confusing, check out our orchid anatomy and terminology page.
+Sympodial orchids (Cattleyas, Oncidiums, Dendrobiums, etc) need to be placed with the oldest pseudobulb towards the edge of the pot, where new growth will be sprouting toward the middle.
+If these terms—monopodial, sympodial, and pseudobulbs—are confusing, check out the orchid anatomy and terminology page.

 11) With one hand, hold the orchid in place, and with the other place a cupful of bark